-performance on two utilization measures - inpatient hospitalization utilization per 1,000 attributed beneficiaries and emergency department utilization per 1,000 attributed beneficiaries - which means providers are able to share in a significant proportion of Medicare's savings from reduced hospital utilization as a result of improved care coordination or greater availability of office visits or telephone or potentially telemedicine consultation.
+Track 1 of Medicare's CPC+ model takes these unique factors into consideration in the design of a Category 3A arrangement that generates cost savings by tying incentive payments to reductions in utilization.
+In addition to payments made through Medicare's standard fee schedule, primary care practices receive prospective care management fees (Category 2A), as well as prospective performance-based incentive payments (Category 2C).
+Fifty percent of the incentive payment is based on providers' performance on two utilization measures: inpatient hospitalization utilization per 1,000 attributed beneficiaries and emergency department utilization per 1,000 attributed beneficiaries.
+This means providers are able to share in a significant proportion of Medicare's savings from reduced hospital utilization as a result of improved care coordination or greater availability of office visits, telephone, or telemedicine consultation.
 Conversely, providers who perform poorly on these two utilization measures risk paying back Medicare some or all of the utilization portion of the incentive payment.
 Cumulatively, these payments and risk place CPC+ Track 1 in Category 3A.

-Figure 5 below illustrates the expected payment implications in CPC+ Track 1, when a provider maintains utilization at average levels, reduces utilization significantly more than average, or increases utilization slightly more than average.
+Figure 5 illustrates the expected payment implications in CPC+ Track 1 when a provider maintains utilization at average levels, reduces utilization significantly more than average, or increases utilization slightly more than average.